TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Methodology

 With the aid of the fingerprint dictionary $\mathcal{F}$, \texttt{TRIM} assigns a score to each candidate sample $c\in\mathcal{S}$.
 To do so, we obtain the last-layer hidden states $h_{c,j}$ via a forward pass through $\mathbf{M}_{\text{warmup}}$.
 Intuitively, a candidate is valuable if its token representations align with the salient, task-defining fingerprints derived from $\mathcal{T}_{\text{val}}$.
 For each token at position $j$ in candidate $c$, let $t_j$ be its token class.
 We then compute its similarity score $s_j$ by measuring the cosine similarity between its normalized hidden state, $\hat h_{c,j} = \tfrac{h_{c,j}}{\|h_{c,j}\|_2}$, and the corresponding class fingerprint $f_{t_j}$.

 \paragraph{Handling Non-fingerprinted Token Classes.} If a token class $t_j$ does not appear in $\mathcal{T}_{\text{val}}$, it will not have a corresponding fingerprint in $\mathcal{F}$.
-For these unseen classes, we find the nearest fingerprinted class in the input-embedding space via cosine similarity and apply a penalty factor $\lambda \in (0,1]$ to down-weight its contribution.
-Let $E$ denote the input-embedding matrix of $\mathbf{M}_{\text{warmup}}$ and $e_t$ be the unit-normalized embedding for class $t$.
-The nearest fingerprinted class is:
+For such tokens, we map $t_j$ to the closest fingerprinted class in the model's input-embedding space (by cosine similarity), and down-weight its contribution by a penalty factor $\lambda \in (0,1]$.
+We precompute and cache this nearest-class mapping once per tokenizer/model (Appendix~\ref{app:nuances}).
+Let $E$ denote the input-embedding matrix of $\mathbf{M}_{\text{warmup}}$ and let $e_t$ be the unit-normalized embedding for class $t$.
+The fallback mapping is:

 and the penalized similarity score is: